 GeneCards Summary for NALCN Gene

 NALCN (Sodium Leak Channel, Non-Selective) is a Protein Coding gene.
 Diseases associated with NALCN include Congenital Contractures Of The Limbs And Face, Hypotonia, And Developmental Delay and Hypotonia, Infantile, With Psychomotor Retardation And Characteristic Facies 1.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include ion channel activity and sodium channel activity.
-An important paralog of this gene is CACNA1F.
+Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and sodium channel activity.
+An important paralog of this gene is CACNA1C.

 UniProtKB/Swiss-Prot for NALCN Gene

 Voltage-independent, cation-nonselective channel which is permeable to sodium, potassium and calcium ions.
 Regulates the resting membrane potential and controls neuronal excitability (PubMed:17448995).
 Neuropeptides such as neurotensin and substance P (SP) stimulate the firing of action potentials by activating NALCN through a SRC family kinases-dependent pathway.
 In addition to its baseline activity, NALCN activity is enhanced/modulated by several GPCRs.
 Required for normal respiratory rhythm and neonatal survival.
 Involved in systemic osmoregulation by controlling the serum sodium concentration.
 NALCN is partly responsible for the substance P-induced depolarization and regulation of the intestinal pace-making activity in the interstitial cells of Cajal.
 Plays a critical role in both maintenance of spontaneous firing of substantia nigra pars reticulata (SNr) neurons and physiological modulation of SNr neuron excitability (By similarity).